Keeping track of the value of your stock portfolio is often not easy.

 The

-Stock Code list box contains all the stock ticker codes in use by the New York Stock Exchange (NYSE).
-This list is
+Stock Code list box contains all the stock ticker codes in use

 To select a stock you can either: